CERTCC/Vultron/docs/includes/normative.md

 !!! success inline end "This page is normative"

-    This page is considered a core part of the *Vultron* MPCVD protocol.
+    This page is considered a core part of the Vultron Protocol.
     This is a normative section of the documentation.